 Yes, Duolingo is 100% free.
 Super Duolingo is simply an optional bolt-on.

 In theory, there’s nothing stopping you from getting to where you want to go with just the free membership.
-It’s a brilliant offering.
-And if you can stomach the ads and the heart system, you probably won’t be interested in Super.
+So if you can stomach the ads and the heart system, you probably won’t be interested in Super…

 Why you might resist subscribing to Super Duolingo

-In my case, I resisted subscribing to the premium membership for a long time.
-Several years to be exact.
+In my case, I resisted subscribing to the premium membership for as long as I could.